2026 Trash to Treasure Exhibition

 It starts with a Community Cleanup during Earth Week, and ends with a group exhibition of found-object artwork!
 Participants are encouraged to clean up litter in their communities and use objects found in their cleanups to create artwork.

-The goal of this art challenge is to encourage community members to use art to engage in public discourse, specifically exploring the intersection of individual self-expressioncommunity identity, and environmental justice.
+The goal of this art challenge is to encourage community members to use art to raise awareness about how our individual and collective actions can impact our communities and our environment, while exploring the intersection of individual self-expression, community identity, and environmental justice.

 How to Participate